Aider-AI/aider/docs/repomap.md

 which will
 fit into the token budget assigned by the user
 (via the `--map-tokens` switch, which defaults to 1k tokens).

+In the sample map above, we're not seeing *every* class, method and function in both files.
+The map only includes the most important identifiers, the ones which are most often referenced by other portions of the code.
+These are the key piece of context that GPT needs to know to understand the overall codebase.

 ## Using tree-sitter to make the map